klaire03/Coursera_capstone/README.md

 # Coursera_capstone

-Venue Mapping: Exploring Urban Similarities in the UK and Spain
+Venue Mapping: Exploring Urban Similarities in the UK and Spain The objective of this project (part of IBM Data Science Professional Certificate) is to explore similarities and differences between two cities in UK and Spain by analyzing venue-related data using k-means clustering.

 In the Coursera_capstone folder you can find Python code for IBM Data Science Specialization.
 Specifically: